 The AT44 Hilux I drove with Emil Grimson across the Greenland ice sheet with the team from E7

 Base Layers- For a base layer, I have typically used the Triple Aught Design Alchemy half-zip and Alchemy pant.
 Made in the USA from Polartec Power Wool.
-It uses a matrix of Marino wool and an outer synthetic layer to quickly manage moisture.
+It uses a matrix of Merino wool and an outer synthetic layer to quickly manage moisture.
 I also used the Aether marino base layers in Greenland, with good success and odor management, which was a proper test given the 20+ days without a shower.
 For socks, we have had good luck with Baffin products.

 TAD Alchemy Base Layer

 Mid-layers- One of the most significant lessons I learned in my early polar travels was the critical considerations around mid-layers.
 It is a common mistake to use base layers that are too heavy, along with a parka that is too warm, like the monster Canada Goose expedition parka units.
 Those jackets are typically only useful for occupants of fixed stations, where staff don a coat for movement between facilities or low exertion activities in extreme cold.
-They are really too hot for moving around vehicles, scouting, setting up camps, etc. As a result, the mid-layer (or layers) is the key for regulating temperatures and insulation.
+They are really too hot for moving around vehicles, scouting, setting up camps, etc. As a result, the mid-layer (or layers) is the key to regulating temperatures and insulation.
 These are also the layers you typically keep on while driving.
 My favorite is a thick wool sweater like the Triple Aught Design Special Service Sweater combined with a wind-proof and wicking layer like the A3 Alpha Lochi from Beyond Clothing.

 TAD Special Service Sweater and the Beyond Clothing Alpha Lochi

-Outer Layers- The parka is one of the most important considerations for polar and extreme conditions travel, as it is what protects us for extended duration outside of the vehicle, while setting up camp, and preparing food and melting snow for water.
+Outer Layers- The parka is one of the most important considerations for polar and extreme conditions travel, as it is what protects us for extended duration outside of the vehicle while setting up camp, and preparing food and melting snow for water.
 I want my parka to be warm, but not restrictive.
 In Antarctica, I used a Baffin parka in bright orange (bright colors are required for safety while on the plateau), but for Greenland and my more recent cold conditions trips, I have used the Aether Crest Down Jacket.
-It ideal when paired with the systems listed above down to below -40.
+It is ideal when paired with the systems listed above down to below -40°.
 It is the best polar jacket I have used to date for vehicle-based polar expeditions.
-For pants, I used either the Aether Explorer or the 66 North Snaefell shell pants
+For pants, I used either the Aether Explorer or the 66 North Snaefell shell pants.

 The author in his Aether Crest parka after completing the first long-axis vehicle crossing of the Greenland ice sheet with Expeditions 7.

-Boots- For almost all of my polar and non-polar winter driving, I use the Hanwag Alaska GTX, which has proven warm to -20, and tolerable down to -40.
+Boots- For almost all of my polar and non-polar winter driving, I use the Hanwag Alaska GTX, which has proven warm to -20°, and tolerable down to -40°.
 Like the parkas, there is a significant difference between solutions for active scenarios, and just standing around below zero.
-These Hanwags are my active and driving choice, and served me well in the Arctic.
+These Hanwags are my active and driving choice and served me well in the Arctic.

 Additional Personal Equipment: